 Once a student completes the SE Survey, teachers can view the results anywhere the Student Details screen is accessed.

-1. On the Individualized Learning page, use the filters at the top to see your students.
+1. Once on the Individualized Learning page, use the filters at the top to see your students.

 Reading and Interpreting Results